 Use Cases and Purpose

-Example: Monero’s regular privacy enhancements are implemented through soft forks, ensuring that all participants remain on the same chain.
-Conversely, Bitcoin Cash’s larger block size was introduced through a hard fork to address scalability debates.
+Monero’s regular privacy enhancements roll out through soft forks, keeping all participants on the same chain.
+Bitcoin Cash’s larger block size, on the other hand, came through a hard fork to resolve a deep scalability debate.
+The type of fork chosen tells you a lot about how contentious the underlying change really is.

 Market and Community Impact

-Example: Following the Bitcoin Cash hard fork, both Bitcoin (BTC) and Bitcoin Cash (BCH) experienced significant price fluctuations as the market adjusted to the split.
+After the Bitcoin Cash hard fork, both Bitcoin (BTC) and Bitcoin Cash (BCH) saw sharp price swings as the market adjusted to the new reality.
+If you’re holding a cryptocurrency going into a fork, watch the order books closely.
+Volatility tends to follow.

 Why Do Forks Happen in Blockchain?

-Forks in blockchain serve multiple purposes: they can resolve crucial issues, boost performance, and address conflicts within the community.
-Highlighted below are the main reasons forks occur:
+Forks in blockchain serve multiple purposes.
+They can resolve critical issues, boost performance, and settle conflicts within the community.
+Here are the main reasons forks actually happen, and why each one matters to you.

 Improving Network Efficiency